-At the forefront of a major season of programming at IWM North, Yemen: Inside a Crisis will be the UK’s first exhibition to address Yemen’s on-going conflict and humanitarian crisis.
+At the forefront of a major season of programming at IWM North, Yemen: Inside a Crisis is the UK’s first exhibition to address Yemen’s on-going conflict and humanitarian crisis.
 Showcasing around 50 objects and photographs, many of which have been exclusively sourced from Yemen for this exhibition.

 The war in Yemen was sparked in the aftermath of the Arab uprisings of 2011.
 Following the forced removal of the country’s president of 33 years, Ali Abdullah Saleh, a period of political transition failed to address many of the country’s core problems.
 As the political process faltered under the country’s new president, Abd Rabbu Mansour Hadi, clashes broke out in Yemen’s most northerly governorate, Saada – home of the predominantly Zaydi Shia Houthi movement.
 When fighting between the Hadi government and the Houthis broke out in 2014, Yemen was already on the brink of collapse.
 Its political and economic situation made it one of the poorest and most fragile states in the world, but it was the introduction of conflict into a perfect storm of conditions that pushed Yemen over the edge.
 Having been notably absent from British media for the majority of the war’s duration, the conflict and crisis in Yemen is now prevalent.

-Taking this moment as its starting point, Yemen: Inside a Crisis will explore how fighting has tipped the fragile nation into an economic tailspin.
-It will also examine Britain’s complex relationship with Yemen – from its control of the city of Aden in the nineteenth and twentieth centuries to the paradoxical role it currently holds.
+Taking this moment as its starting point, Yemen: Inside a Crisis explores how fighting has tipped the fragile nation into an economic tailspin.
+It also examines Britain’s complex relationship with Yemen – from its control of the city of Aden in the nineteenth and twentieth centuries to the paradoxical role it currently holds.

 As part of Yemen: Inside a Crisis we will take conversations and programmes beyond the museum’s walls in the form of a travelling digital artwork, created by FutureEverything.
-Our interactive installation on the streets of Manchester will use touch and voice-activated technology to highlight issues addressed in the exhibition.
-The programme also includes a commission of new work from spoken word artist Amerah Saleh, whose original creative response to the humanitarian crisis will inform a series of workshops for Yemeni youth in the greater Manchester community and the northwest.
+Our interactive installation on the streets of Manchester uses touch and voice-activated technology to highlight issues addressed in the exhibition.
+The programme also includes a commission of new work from spoken word artist Amerah Saleh.

 Yemen: Inside a Crisis is part of IWM’s Conflict Now strand of programming, which features opinions of individuals who have seen, experienced and worked in areas of conflict.
 This exhibition has been curated with the support of Lead Advisor Iona Craig, an award-winning journalist who between 2010 and 2015 was based in Sanaa as Yemen correspondent for The Times.